 The composition of the Board of Statutory Auditors must also comply with the requirements of the applicable gender parity provisions.

-The current members of the Board of Statutory Auditors are: Serenella Rossi (Chairwoman), Lorenzo Pozza and Gabriele Villa.
-The Alternate Auditors are Silvano Corbella, Elisabetta Bertacchini and Luigi Migliavacca.
+The current members of the Board of Statutory Auditors, appointed by the Shareholders' Meeting on April 28, 2020, are: Serenella Rossi (Chairwoman), Lorenzo Pozza and Gabriele Villa.
+The following are Alternate Auditors: Silvano Corbella, Luigi Migliavacca and Patrizia Albano.